How to Greet Visitors: 20+ Examples to Try in Your Destination

 One study shows that more than half of shoppers will return to a destination because they’ve previously had “superior customer service.”
 Plus, in retail, that positive experience can help prevent shoplifting.

-If you’re looking for techniques and examples on how to greet visitors to your destination, keep reading.
-We’ve put together some of the greetings and follow-up questions you and associates should try when interacting with visitors.
+Keep reading if you’re looking for techniques and examples to greet visitors to your destination.
+We’ve compiled some of the greetings and follow-up questions you and associates should try when interacting with visitors.

 Sales greeting techniques: why they’re important

-Lack of acknowledgment from front-line staff is one of visitors’ top three biggest complaints about shopping — and it could be a contributing factor to why one Salesforce report found that only 32% visit stores because they enjoy the experience.
+Lack of acknowledgment from front-line staff is one of visitors’ top three most significant complaints about shopping — and it could be a contributing factor to why one Salesforce report found that only 32% visit stores because they enjoy the experience.

 How do you greet visitors to your community?

 Vary greeting techniques and specific verbiage instead of speaking from a script every time.
 “It displays brand authenticity,” he says.
-“When destinations train front line workers to greet in a variety of ways, it allows not just the destination, but also the tourism ambassador to share the breadth and depth of your destination's values.”
+“When destinations train front-line workers to greet in various ways, it allows not just the destination, but also the tourism ambassador to share the breadth and depth of your destination's values.”

 That’s not the only reason you should change it up.
-Ekstrom points out that this demonstrates authenticity, an awareness of what’s happening in-destination, and authority and presence on the visitor front-line.
-That presence is crucial: Three-quarters of consumers place a lot of importance on being able to interact with sales staff when they need them, according to the Salesforce report cited before.
+Ekstrom points out that this demonstrates authenticity, an awareness of what’s happening in the destination, and authority and presence on the visitor front line.
+That presence is crucial: Three-quarters of consumers place much importance on interacting with sales staff when needed, according to the Salesforce report cited before.

 RELATED: Customized Training Solutions For Front Line Workers

 Plus, it feels personal.
-Each customer wants to hear their own greeting, and if everyone who walks in after them is greeted the same, it becomes impersonal.
-“Greetings let your guest know that you’re there to provide a great visitor experience,” Ekstrom says.
+Customers want to hear their greeting, and it becomes impersonal if everyone who walks in after them is greeted the same.
+“Greetings, let your guest know you’re there to provide a great visitor experience,” Ekstrom says.

 “[Greetings are] also important in sales conversion and loss prevention,” Ekstrom says.